t12t/t12t.github.io/src/en/contact.md

 ## Via Github

-We have a couple of repositories on our Github.
-You can also find the source of this website there.
-Issues and pull requests are welcome.
+We have a couple of [repositories on our Github](https://github.com/t12t).
+You can also find [the source of this website](https://github.com/t12t/t12t.github.io) there.
+Maybe you found something that needs to be fixed on this site?
+Issues and pull requests are welcome!